 A person always has a choice about how they behave in a relationship.
-Admitting your mistakes is the first step in addressing the issue and building a heathier relationship with those you care about, but the most important thing is that you take responsibility for your behaviour and adopt strategies to ensure you don't repeat it.
+The most important thing is that you take responsibility for your behaviour and adopt strategies to ensure you don't repeat it.

 Acknowledging your behaviour is the first step